TrueBlocks/trueblocks-ballad/frontend/src/assets/help/exports.md

   - compressedLog: a truncated, more readable version of the articulation
   - isNFT: true if the log is an NFT transfer

-- **Receipts Store (14 members)**

   - logsBloom:
   - cumulativeGasUsed:
   - effectiveGasPrice:
   - from:
   - to:
   - blockHash:
   - blockNumber:
   - contractAddress: the address of the newly created contract, if any
   - gasUsed: the amount of gas actually used by the transaction
   - isError:
   - logs: a possibly empty array of logs
   - status: `1` on transaction suceess, `null` if tx precedes Byzantium, `0` otherwise
   - transactionHash:
   - transactionIndex:

 - **Statements Store (43 members)**